AdobeDocs/experience-manager-learn.en/help/foundation/development/understand-java-api-best-practices.md

 `com.adobe.cq` supports product use cases whereas `com.adobe.granite` supports cross-product platform use-cases, such as workflow or tasks (which are used across products: AEM Assets, Sites, etc.).

 `com.day.cq` contains "original" APIs.
-These APIs address core abstractions and functionalities that existed before and/or around Adobe's acquisition of Day CQ.
+These APIs address core abstractions and functionalities that existed before and/or around Adobe's acquisition of [!DNL Day CQ].
 These APIs are supported and should not be avoided, unless `com.adobe.cq` or `com.adobe.granite` provide a (newer) alternative.

-New abstractions such as Content Fragments and Experience Fragments are built out in the `com.adobe.cq` space rather than `com.day.cq` described below.
+New abstractions such as [!DNL Content Fragments] and [!DNL Experience Fragments] are built out in the `com.adobe.cq` space rather than `com.day.cq` described below.

 ### Query APIs